Terradise Environmental Arts Residency

 We’re seeking artists in all genres — from photography to painting to theatre to music to folk/traditional arts to poetry to foodways to woodcarving to dance to film/video/media arts!
 Artists from historically-marginalized communities are especially encouraged to apply.

-Your tasks will be to:
+As a Terradise Environmental Artist-in-Residence, your tasks will be to:

-• Visit Terradise, & explore & enjoy our property, & this important stretch of the Olentangy
+• Visit Terradise, & explore & enjoy our property, & this important stretch of the Olentangy (Whetstone) Riveer

 • Explore Terradise’s history, mission, & landscape – including the history & legacies of founders Trella & Ray Romine, and/or their poetry, photography, & writings